DailyDreaming/test/wdl.rst

 How to Run toilwdl.py
 -----------
 Recommended best practice when running wdl files is to use the Broad's wdltool for syntax validation and generating the needed json input file.
-Full documentation is here_, and a precompiled jar binary can be downloaded here: wdltool_.
+Full documentation is can be found on the 'wdl repo'_, and a precompiled jar binary can be downloaded here: wdltool_.

 That means two steps.
 First, make sure your wdl file is valid and devoid of syntax errors by running: